-Sometimes you just need to take time off from work and go play some golf.
-At least that’s what Molly Schnagl did this year.
+Sometimes you just need to take time off work and play golf.
+At least that's what Molly Schnagl says.

-Although she works out of her home, Molly also travels frequently as the busy owner of Tomegan Marketing Group.
-But this summer, she slowed it down to focus on another passion of hers — golf.
+Although she works out of her home, Molly frequently travels as the busy owner of Tomegan Marketing Group.
+But in the summer of 2018, she slowed it down to focus on another passion of hers — golf.

 Joining North Oaks Golf Club

-“We were interested in playing more golf,” Molly says.
-“I wanted to accelerate my golf game.
-It was probably me who was the driver behind the decision to join.”
+"We were interested in playing more golf," Molly says.
+"I wanted to accelerate my golf game.
+So I was probably the driver behind the decision to join."

 A Warm Welcome from the Women's League

-The Schnagls have played golf recreationally for the past decade, joining local leagues and playing while up at their cabin.
-When they joined North Oaks Golf Club, Molly immediately joined the women’s 9- and 18-hole leagues.
+Molly had played golf recreationally for a decade, joining local leagues and playing while up at their cabin.
+So when they joined North Oaks Golf Club, Molly immediately joined the women's 9-hole and 18-hole leagues.

-Although Molly played for years before joining a club, she still needed to learn certain rules and tricks to the game.
-“I came into the spring not having a handicap and not knowing what it was,” she says.
-“I had to be taught along the way.
+Molly learned more about the game from her early days at North Oaks.
+"I came into the spring not having a handicap and not knowing what it was," she says.
+"I had to be taught along the way.
 A lot of the ladies were very patient with me understanding the rules.
-People are serious about the game, but they’re out there to have fun.
-It’s a social sport.”
+People are serious about the game but out there to have fun.
+It's a social sport."